John Fogerty: 1997–present

-On August 31, 2009, Fogerty released The Blue Ridge Rangers Rides Again, a sequel 1973 solo debut The Blue Ridge Rangers.
-The album includes a duet with Bruce Springsteen on the 1960 Everly Brothers classic "When Will I Be Loved?".
-In addition, Don Henley and Timothy B. Schmit of Eagles sang with Fogerty on a cover of Ricky Nelson's 1972 classic "Garden Party".
+On August 31, 2009, Fogerty released The Blue Ridge Rangers Rides Again, a sequel to his 1973 solo debut The Blue Ridge Rangers.
+The album includes a duet with Bruce Springsteen on the 1960 Everly Brothers classic "When Will I Be Loved".
+In addition, Don Henley and Timothy B. Schmit of Eagles sang with Fogerty on a cover of Rick Nelson's 1972 classic "Garden Party".
 The album was the first issued on Fogerty's own label Fortunate Son Records, which is distributed by the Verve Forecast Records unit of Universal Music Group and also handles the Fogerty/CCR Fantasy catalogue.

 On October 29, 2009, Fogerty appeared at Madison Square Garden for the first night of the celebratory 25th Anniversary Rock and Roll Hall of Fame concerts.
 Bruce Springsteen, with the E Street Band, called Fogerty out to play three songs with them.
 "Fortunate Son" was their first song, followed by "Proud Mary", and finally the duo tried their take on Roy Orbison's "Pretty Woman".
 The show aired as a four-hour special on HBO on November 29, 2009.

 On November 3, 2009, Fogerty released the Royal Albert Hall DVD entitled Comin' Down The Road, named after his 1973 single, which he performed at this concert.
 Fogerty was also nominated for a Grammy Award at the 2010 Grammys.
 He was nominated for the Best Rock Solo Vocal Performance Grammy for the song "Change in the Weather", which he recorded for The Blue Ridge Rangers Rides Again.

 For his songwriting achievements, Fogerty was honored as a Broadcast Music Incorporated Icon at the 58th annual BMI Pop Awards on May 18, 2010.
 BMI Icons are selected because of their "unique and indelible influence on generations of music makers."

 Fogerty began recording Wrote a Song for Everyone in 2011, which was released on Vanguard Records on May 28, 2013, his 68th birthday.
 The album is a collection of classics and tracks from his canon of hits performed with other artists.
 The album includes two new Fogerty-penned songs.
 On November 17, 2011, Fogerty performed on the Late Show with David Letterman.
 On November 17 and 18, Fogerty performed two CCR albums, Cosmo's Factory and Green River, respectively, in their entirety at the Beacon Theatre in New York City (he also played Cosmo's Factory in Atlantic City on November 20).
 He was also featured on the CBS coverage of the Thanksgiving Day Parade, performing several prerecorded songs.